Cart 0

 plant Species in blend

-We recommend sowing this blend from mid-May to early June when soil conditions are 8-10 degrees and no chance of frost.
+We recommend sowing this blend from the first week of June to July 15th, when soil temperatures are above 10 degrees Celsius and there is no chance of frost.

 Seeding Rate: 60 Ibs/acre SKU: 2000 Ib Tote